tldr-pages/tldr/pages/linux/aplay.md

 > Command-line sound player for ALSA soundcard driver.

-- Play file "foobar".
-Sampling rate, bit depth, and so forth will be automatically determined for supported soundfile formats:
+- Play a specific file (sampling rate, bit depth, etc. will be automatically determined for the file format):

 `aplay {{path/to/file}}`